Skip to content

 • important: !important of type css attribute, increasing rule priority

-• safeHtml: A security protection mechanism that is used when htmlXxx/jsXxx/cssXxx are used to add HTML When injecting content into a page, the response is checked to see if the first non-whitespace character is { or [ (the opening characters of a JSON object).
+• safeHtml: This is a security protection mechanism.
+When injecting content into an HTML page using htmlXxx/jsXxx/cssXxx, the first non-whitespace character in the response is checked to see if it is a { or a [ (the opening character of a JSON object).
 Injection is performed only if it is not.
 This effectively prevents accidental injection of non-standard HTML responses (such as JSON endpoints).

-• strictHtml: This is a security mechanism.
-When injecting content into an HTML page using htmlXxx/jsXxx/cssXxx, the response is checked to see if the first non-whitespace character is <.
+• strictHtml: This is a security protection mechanism.
+When injecting content into an HTML page using htmlXxx/jsXxx/cssXxx, the first non-whitespace character in the response is checked to see if it is a <.
 Injection is performed only if it is not.
-This effectively prevents accidental injection of non-standard HTML responses (such as JSON interfaces).
+This effectively prevents accidental injection of non-standard HTML responses (such as JSON endpoints).

 Configuration Example